TechLabs-Berlin/trm/README.md

    docker-compose up -d hasura
    ```

-1. Verify everything is running (e.g. not restarting):
+1. Verify everything is running and healthy:

    ```
    docker-compose ps
    ```

+   It should say `Up (healthy)` for every service.

 1. Setup frontend for development: